• A hand holding a flower with a meadow in the background.

 Background

 Palmer amaranth is an annual plant native to the arid southwestern United States and northwestern Mexico.
-It is a traditional food of Native Americans including the Navajo, Pima, Yuma and Mohave.
-Its life-cycle is adapted to desert conditions; it will germinate and grow to quickly produce abundant seed when water is available.
-Palmer amaranth was accidentally introduced to the southeastern US.
+It is a traditional food of Native Americans groups including the Navajo, Pima, Yuma, and Mohave.
+Its life-cycle is adapted to desert conditions.
+When moisture is available, it can germinate, grow rapidly and produce large amounts of seed.
+Palmer amaranth was accidentally introduced to the southeastern United States.

-- 2009 - Ranked the most troublesome weed in cotton in the southern US.
+• 2009: Ranked the most troublesome weed in cotton in the southern United States.

-Palmer amaranth developed resistance to multiple classes of herbicides and their different modes of action making it challenging to control.
+Palmer amaranth has developed resistance to multiple classes of herbicides and their different modes of action, making it challenging to control.
 Palmer amaranth seed was accidentally moved, perhaps with cotton meal, and continues to spread.
 It is causing extensive corn and soybean crop losses in many areas.

 Learn more about Palmer amaranth in Minnesota.